hapify/hapify/docs/en/docs/getting-started/existing-boilerplate/step-1-clone-boilerplate.md

 ## Choose one or more boilerplates

-Once you have selected a project, you will be able to choose a public boilerplate (available in the Hapify Hub), or to enter a custom git URL.
+Once you have selected a project, you can choose a public boilerplate (available on the [Hapify Hub](https://hub.hapify.io/)) or enter a custom git URL.

 ```
 ?
 Choose a boilerplate